EU Framework for National Roma Integration Strategies up to 2020

 The European institutions and every EU country have a joint responsibility to improve the living conditions and integration of the Roma.
 In 2011, the European Commission called for national strategies for Roma integration.

 The EU Framework for National Roma integration strategies centred around four key areas: education, employment, healthcare and housing.

 Each country produced a Roma strategy, assessed by the European Commission in 2012: National Roma integration strategies: a first step in the implementation of the EU Framework.
-In 2013, the Council of the European Union agreed on a recommendation on effective Roma integration measures in EU countries.
+In 2013, the Council of the European Union agreed on a Recommendation on effective Roma integration measures in EU countries.

-Evaluation of the EU Framework for NRIS
+Mid-term evaluation of the EU Framework for NRIS

 The 2013 assessment report focused on the structural improvements needed in each country.